jlaufenb/collar-viewer/README.md

 `shiny::runGitHub( "collar-viewer", "USFWS", launch.browser=T)`

 ## Description
-An R shiny app for visualizing and summarizing GPS collar data from lynx in Alaska.
+An R shiny app for visualizing and summarizing GPS collar data.
 Currently, users upload a RData file that contains a dataframe named "dat".
 This dataframe at a minimum contains unprojected GPS fixes
 (lat/long), collarIDs and dates.
 These data are imported and mapped using leaflet.
 A summary table is produced that includes includes refuges and fist and last fix dates, by collarID.
 Users can subset the data by study site, id, and sex.

+## Contact
+McCrea Cobb <mccrea_cobb@fws.gov>
 _____________________________

 The United States Fish and Wildlife Service (FWS) GitHub project code is provided on